WesBunton/MyCertificates/README.md

 # My Certificates

-My Certificates is an Android application that allows users to view details of X509 user security certificates.
-This is useful as the Android settings applications will show very little information of user security certificates.
+My Certificates is an Android application that allows users to view details of X509 security certificates.

 ## Google Play Store Link
 The latest version is available in the Google Play Store: